Projector Explained: A UK Buyer's Guide

 Is a 1080p or 4K projector better for home cinema?

-While 4K offers the highest detail, Native 1080p remains the "sweet spot" for value and performance for the average UK viewer.
+While 4K offers the highest detail, clear resolution support remains the "sweet spot" for value and performance for the average UK viewer.
 Many projectors claim to "support" 4K, but this often means they can downscale a 4K signal to a lower resolution.
-Based on our evaluations, a true native 1080p projector provides excellent crispness on screens up to 150-200 inches.
+Based on our evaluations, a well-matched projector can provide a clear image in suitable room conditions.
 Consequently, you get a cinematic feel without the hefty price tag associated with native 4K hardware.

 How much space do I need for a 200-inch screen?